jimatas/Developist.Core.Cqrs/README.md

 #### Dispatching
 Routing messages to handlers is accomplished by the aforementioned dispatcher, which is a type that implements the [`IDispatcher`](Developist.Core.Cqrs/IDispatcher.cs) interface.
 Note that this top-level interface simply combines the individual [`ICommandDispatcher`](Developist.Core.Cqrs/Commands/ICommandDispatcher.cs), [`IQueryDispatcher`](Developist.Core.Cqrs/Queries/IQueryDispatcher.cs) and [`IEventDispatcher`](Developist.Core.Cqrs/Events/IEventDispatcher.cs) interfaces into a single convenient interface.
 Likewise, the [`IDynamicDispatcher`](Developist.Core.Cqrs/IDynamicDispatcher.cs) does the same for the [`IDynamicCommandDispatcher`](Developist.Core.Cqrs/Commands/IDynamicCommandDispatcher.cs), [`IDynamicQueryDispatcher`](Developist.Core.Cqrs/Queries/IDynamicQueryDispatcher.cs) and [`IDynamicEventDispatcher`](Developist.Core.Cqrs/Events/IDynamicEventDispatcher.cs) interfaces.

-Default implementations for both dispatcher interfaces are provided by the library.
-Internally, these implementations use the built-in dependency injection framework to resolve handlers at runtime.
-Using the DI registration extensions, specifically the `CqrsBuilderExtensions.AddHandlersFromAssembly` method, there will also be no need to manually register any of your handlers as they will be picked up and mapped to your messages automatically based on the available generic type information.

 The difference between regular (static) and dynamic dispatch is that the latter supports polymorphic dispatch of messages through the use of some reflection.
 The best way to show what this means is by an example.